mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 * How to generate GraphQL schema and include it in Babel when compiling the app
 * How to use Account Kit with React Native
 * How to do animations with `react-motion` (but there are of course other options as well)
+* How to use Flowtype to add typing to Javascript

 ## The app